 Note that juvenile DUI convictions typically are not considered priors.
 An exception is if there is a pending deferred judgment.

-DUIs that result in a serious injury is a class 4 felony under 18-3-205 C.R.S.
+A DUI that results in a serious injury is a class 4 felony under 18-3-205 C.R.S.
 This is called “vehicular assault.”
-It does not matter if the defendant never committed DUI before.
+It does not matter if you never committed DUI before.

 Class 4 felony sentences include: